-Wow, spring is coming on early and strong!
-Smelt were already documented in the river by late February and herring won’t be far behind.
+Is it spring?
+Is it winter?
+When is the next Nor’easter?
+It’s been a wild ride lately and we can only imagine what it’s been like for the river herring working their way up the coast.
+By mid-February we were already seeing smelt in the river so we know that the herring aren’t far behind.
 We are calling on our dedicated counters to return and for new volunteers to join the effort in this important year.
 We had a great turnout last year but could do even better.
 With the Town of Kingston and JRWA actively working on the dam removal project, we really need to collect great data this year as a baseline for big changes.

 You!
-And your friends and neighbors.
+And your friends, family and neighbors.
 The more participants we get, the better the data quality, the more fun, and the easier for each volunteer.

 The Jones River Herring Count is conducted at the Elm Street fish ladder.
 Once you sign up we’ll give you detailed instructions on parking and access.

-Just like last year, the unusually warm weather requires an earlier start date of March 26, 2016.
+Starting April 1st.
 Each count takes 10 minutes.
-We need three of those 10-minute counts in each of three time blocks (7am-11am, 11am-3pm, and 3pm-7pm) seven days per week from March 26th – June 1st.
+We need three of those 10-minute counts in each of three time blocks (7am-11am, 11am-3pm, and 3pm-7pm) every day from April 1st – June 2nd.
 When you commit to a time block, you just need to do your 10-minute count at some point during that 4-hour window.
 Sign up for whatever you can commit to.

-Examples: “Every Tues & Thurs after work (3-7)” ..or..
-“Every Sunday before church (7-11)” ..or..
-“Every weekday during lunch break (11-3)” ..or.. whatever random schedule suits you!
+Examples: “Every Tues & Thurs after work (between 3-7pm)” ..or..
+“Every Sunday before church (between 7-11am)” ..or..
+“Every weekday during lunch break (between 11am-3pm)” ..or.. whatever random schedule suits you!
 We appreciate as many or as few blocks that you can commit to, but we need to fill up that schedule!

 We will train you!
 Training will be scheduled at your convenience once you sign up.
 But the procedure is simple and goes like this: